Bedworth

 Bedworth (/ˈbɛdwərθ/ or locally /ˈbɛdərθ/) is a market town in the borough of Nuneaton and Bedworth, Warwickshire, England.
 It is situated between Coventry, 5 mile to the south, and Nuneaton, 3 mi to the north.
 In the 2021 census the town had a population of 31,090.
+The town is pronounced locally as "Beduth", but as "Bedworth" almost everywhere else.

 History

 Former topshops.
 They were a common feature in Bedworth's and Coventry's textiles industry during the 19th and early 20th centuries.
 The lower two floors served as the weaver's private dwelling, while the upper floor acted as the workplace.
 This photograph clearly shows how the windows on the top floor were once much bigger, to allow in more daylight.

 The name Bedworth derives from the Old English Bedaworð meaning 'Beda's enclosure'.

 Originally a small market town with Saxon origins, Bedworth was mentioned in the Domesday Book of 1086 as Bedeword.
 The first record of a priest at Bedworth was from 1297.
 The town suffered great decline as a result of the Black Death in the 14th century.
 In 1590, the town was described as being home to just 14 families.
 By 1730, Bedworth had recovered somewhat as a result of local coal mining, and was described as containing 260 houses.

 Following the passage of the Five Mile Act 1665, which forbade Nonconformist church goers from assembling for worship and preaching within five miles of a corporate town such as Coventry.
 Bedworth, being exactly five miles from Coventry became a local centre for Nonconformists who assembled at the town.
 In 1686 the Reverend Julius Saunders established the Old Meeting congregation just north of the five-mile post.
 An old plaque that was on the mile-post can still be seen on a gate post of the Almshouses.
 In 1726, a Presbyterian Nonconformist chapel now of the United Reformed Church was built here which still stands, and was restored in 2012.